smguilia/overview-1/whats-new/index.md

 If you're looking for updates about products that are available on {{site.data.keyword.Bluemix_notm}}, check out the [Announcements page](https://www.ibm.com/cloud/blog/announcements){: external} on the {{site.data.keyword.Bluemix_notm}} blog.
 {: tip}

+## Pay as you go with Committed Use pricing model
+{: #paygo-commit-jan2021}

+New as of: 12 January 2021

+Customers with a Subscription account can use the new pricing model, IBM Cloud Pay as you go with Committed Use.
+The new pricing model provides you with additional benefits as you navigate and build on IBM Cloud.

+With this pricing model, you commit to spend a certain amount and receive discounts across the entire platform.
+You are billed monthly based on your usage, and unlike a subscription, you continue to receive a discount even after you reach your committed amount.
+For more information, see [Pay as you go with Committed Use pricing model](/docs/account?topic=account-accounts#commitment-model).

 ## Managing features and other updates to {{site.data.keyword.cloud-shell_notm}}
 {: #cloud-shell-dec2020}